UMNFuN/FUNGuild/README.md

 The FUNGuild.py script was written under Python 3 environment.
 If you don't have a Python 3 environment, we recommend to install Anaconda (https://www.anaconda.com/products/individual).

+FUNGuild now takes two steps (parsers) for the functions of fungi.
+First we implemented a taxa parser to extract taxonomic information from the user provided OTU table.
+Then we use a guild parser to query the FUNGuild database.
+In this way, we can avoid most of the format issues we encountered when dealing with the original OTU table.
+You can also complie your own taxa file as the input for the guild parser.

+Use -h or --help for a detail manual of FUNGuild.

     git clone https://github.com/UMNFuN/FUNGuild
     cd FUNGuild/
     python FUNGuild.py taxa -otu example/otu_table.txt -format tsv -column taxonomy -classifier unite